30 Dec 2016

-In the 12th Five-Year-Plan (FYP), the Chinese government announced ambitious plans to develop transport and energy infrastructure as part of the efforts to accelerate the country's industrial transformation and upgrading.
-The proposed projects include new railway lines, highways and airports.
+In the 13th Five-Year-Plan (FYP), the Chinese government announced plans to further develop transport infrastructure as part of the efforts to promote an efficient, green and connective infrastructure network.
+The proposed projects include new railway lines, highways and airports (see table below).

 The Closer Economic Partnership Arrangement between Hong Kong and the Mainland (CEPA)

 Under CEPA, construction professional services include construction design services, engineering services, integrated engineering services, urban planning and landscape design services (except overall urban planning services).